londonjames/j-raytings/VERCEL_DEPLOYMENT.md

 ### "Application Error" or 500 Error

-1. Check Vercel **Functions** tab to see serverless function logs
+1. **To see the actual Python error:**
+   - Go to Vercel dashboard → Your project → **Deployments** tab
+   - Click on the failed deployment
+   - Click **"Runtime Logs"** tab (NOT "Build Logs")
+   - Look for entries with red X icons
+   - **Click on a red error entry** to expand it
+   - The full Python traceback should be visible in the expanded view
+   - Copy the complete error message

+2. **Alternative: Check Function Logs**
+   - Go to **Logs** tab (in project, not deployment)
+   - Filter by "Error" or "Fatal"
+   - Click on error entries to see full details

-2. Make sure `requirements.txt` is in the root directory
+3. Make sure `requirements.txt` is in the root directory AND in the `api/` directory
-3. Verify `api/index.py` exists and is correct
+4. Verify `api/index.py` exists and exports a `handler` function
+5. Check that Python runtime is configured in `vercel.json`

 ---